Reading Room

 Carrying out unusual activities to raise money for good causes is not a modern phenomenon.
 Here is village resident, Frederick Chamberlain, raising money for the Reading Room by walking around the village on stilts during the 1930s.

-During WW2, the Reading Room was Headquarters for the village’s Home Guard unit and the village’s first-aid centre.
+During WW2, the Reading Room was the headquarters for the village’s Home Guard unit and the village’s first-aid centre.

-The Reading Room building eventually fell into disrepair and was demolished in 1966.
+The Reading Room building was largely constructed from wood and eventually fell into disrepair; it was demolished in 1966.
 Whilst the Reading Room had always been the responsibility of the rector, the area of land on which it was built was taken over by the Parish Council in 1970.

 Old habits die hard.
-Hence, the grassy plot of land once occupied by its wooden structure is still known as “The Reading Room”.
+Hence, this grassy plot of land once occupied by its wooden structure is still known as ‘The Reading Room’.

 Scroll to Top